In Particular vs. Particularly vs. In Particularly

 “I didn’t do nothing” or “I didn’t do anything”?
 Which is correct?

-Practice English or Spanish with AI here “I didn’t do anything” is correct in standard English grammar.
+“I didn’t do anything” is correct in standard English grammar.
 In many parts of the English-speaking world, people say ”I didn’t do nothing”.
 When you have a negative sentence(did not in this case), you need to use “anything”.
-“Nothing” is a word that you can use to
+“Nothing” is a word that you can use to make a sentence negative so there is

 “I didn’t do nothing” or “I didn’t do anything”?
 Which is correct?
 Read More »